AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/customers.md

 Adobe Commerce origination

-- A new customer registers in Adobe Commerce (sign up or request)
+- A shopper registers on the Create an Account page
-- A new customer registers in Adobe Commerce during or after purchase (sign up and purchase)
+- A shopper registers during or after purchase (sign up and purchase)
 - An admin user registers a new customer

 Back office integration origination